arpitbbhayani/articles/blogs/fractional-cascading.md

-Binary search is one of the most famous algorithm.
-It makes searching super efficient when the numbers in the list are sorted.
-It explots the property so well. that it makes lsearching for the document`log(n)` which means we do not need to visit each and every element of the array to find the number.

-BInary Search also outputs the position at which the number could be inserted.

-In Python binary search could be implemented as
+Binary Search is a search algorithm that finds the position of a target value in a sorted array.
+If the target value is present in the array, the algoritm returns the position.
+If it does not exist then the algorithm returns the posiiton where it should be inserted.
+The search happens in `O(log(n))`.

 ```py
 import bisect